Homeowners Line of Business ### Data * Year Built * Replacement Cost (Cost to rebuild home) * Roof type (Shingle, Metal, etc.) ### Calculations Coverage A (Damage to Home) * Limit (Maximum you can receive in a claim) - Matches Replacement Cost Coverage C (Damage to Personal Property) * Limit - Typic

 - Where is the data stored that I want to change?

-- Where in the configuration setup am I right now?
+- Where am I right now in the system?

-These questions led us to placing a big emphasis on contextual tooling and wayfinding information in the interface.
+These questions led us to place a big emphasis on contextual tooling and wayfinding information in the interface.

 A Shift Toward a Dedicated Product Team